TUD-IMB/fosKeyMan/doc/DevelopmentDocumentation.md

 ## Backend

-**`databasehandler.py`**: Handle interactions with the SQLite database, including CRUD operations (Create, Read, Update, Delete) for tables, as well as operations for attaching and downloading keyfiles in database.

-**`keyhandler.py`**: Handle keyfile-related operations on disk, such as reading keyfile names (for setting up tables) and changing the file locations of keyfiles under the activated and deactivated directories (for toggling activation and deactivation).
+**`keyhandler.py`**: Handles keyfile-related operations on disk, such as toggling activation and performing soft deletion by moving files between directories.

-**`foldercontent.py`**: Read the content within keyfile on disk, specifically for `.json` files stored within keyfiles.
+**`foldercontent.py`**: Reads the content within keyfiles on disk, specifically the `userProperties.json` and `gageSegment.json` files, and handles operations on the `metadata.json` file.

 ## Frontend

-**`keystatus.py`**:  Enumeration class that defines various statuses for both the database and keyfile activation states.
+**`keystatus.py`**:  Enumeration class that defines activation statuses.

- **DatabaseStatus** (4 types):
- - **EXISTS**: The keyfile exists in the database.
- - **MISSING_KEYFILE**: The keyfile record is in the database, but the attached keyfile is missing.
- - **NOT_EXISTS**: The keyfile record does not exist in the database.
- - **MISMATCH**: There is a mismatch between the keyfile stored in the database and the one stored on the disk.

- **ActivationStatus** (3 types):
- - **ACTIVATED**: The keyfile is activated and exists on the disk.
+- **ACTIVATED**: The keyfile is activated and located in the activated directory on disk.
- -  **DEACTIVATED**: The keyfile is deactivated and exists on the disk.
+- **DEACTIVATED**: The keyfile is deactivated and located in the deactivated directory on disk.
- - **UNKNOWN**: The keyfile is not found in either the activated or deactivated directory.
-This status can further be divided into:
-	 - **In the database**: The file record exists in the database but not in the directories.
-	 -  **Missing**: The file is neither in the directories nor in the database.

 **`mainwindow.py`**: The main application window class that coordinates various UI components and connects actions to their corresponding behaviors.

-**`configmanager.py`**: Manage the loading, saving, and validation of configuration settings for directories and database paths.
+**`configmanager.py`**: Manage the loading, saving, and validation of configuration settings for directories paths.
-Handle user interaction for selecting directories and database paths, and ensures that the configuration is correctly loaded from and saved to config.json file.

-**`hoverinfo.py`**: Displays explanatory information when the mouse hovers over a table cell, providing details about the cell's content as well as its state in the database and on the disk.
+**`hoverinfo.py`**: Display explanatory information when the mouse hovers over a table cell, providing details about the cell's content as well as its state.

-**`tableoperator.py`**: Handle operations on the table, such as adding or deleting rows, filtering based on various criteria (hidden some rows), and table checkbox selections (check all/uncheck all).
+**`tableoperator.py`**: Handle operations on the table, filtering based on various criteria (hidden some rows), and table checkbox selections (check all/uncheck all).
 This class performs UI-level changes only and does not modify the database.

-**`toolmanager.py`**: Control the availability of tools based on the status of keyfile.
-It dynamically enables or disables actions in the UI depending on the target table cell.
-The following actions are managed:

-- **Add/ Delete/ Save Change**: For keyfiles that exist in the database.
-- **Import**: For keyfiles that exist only on the disk and not in the database.
-- **Attach**: For records in the database that are missing their corresponding keyfiles.
-- **Copy**: For keyfiles present in the database but not on the disk; the keyfile will be copied to the activated directory.
-- **Replace**: For keyfiles that exist in both the database and on the disk but have a mismatch.

-**`keyfilereplace.py`**: Manage the logic for comparing the keyfiles and replacing keyfiles between the database and the disk.
-Resolve keyfile mismatches.
+**`metadataeditor.py`**: Add, edit, and delete metadata fields in keyfiles.

+**`renamesensor.py`**: Rename the sensor name in the `userProperties.json` file.

+**`trashmanager.py`**: Manage the deletion and restoration of keyfiles.

 # Internationalization (i18n)